VirginiaLynne has been experimenting in the kitchen for almost 50 years. She loves to share her recipes, cooking tips

 - Make buttercream frosting by measuring the powdered sugar in a bowl and adding the butter and cream.
 Mix until blended.
 Add more cream if the mixture is too dry.
 Mix thoroughly for 1–2 minutes.
 Add Karo syrup and mix 1 more minute until light and fluffy (you can leave out the Karo syrup if you want, but it does make the icing easier to spread on the cake).

 - Assembling the cake: Note: You can make a small cake by just using one layer of the cake split in two (as I do in the cake in the photos) or a large cake by using both full layers.
 1. Put one layer bottom side down on a plate (or bottom side of half layer).
 2. Take out the ice cream layer, unwrap, and put on top of the cake.
 3. Put top layer of cake on the ice cream layer, rounded side up.

-- Frosting the cake: Working quickly, put frosting on the sides of the cake moving from the bottom up.
+- Frosting the cake: Working quickly, put icing on the sides of the cake moving from the bottom up.
 Use plenty of frosting to cover the ice cream.
 Frost the top last.
 Add some crushed Oreos in the middle to decorate, or use Oreos around the sides and sticking out of the top.

 - Storing the cake: Ice cream cakes must be stored in the freezer until just before serving.
 After frosting and decorating, put the cake back in the freezer until the frosting is frozen.
 If you are not going to eat the cake that day, wrap it in foil to keep it from forming ice crystals.
 Sometimes a very cold freezer can make the cake very hard to cut, so if you are storing overnight or longer, you might want to take if out for 10–15 minutes or so right before serving.